Losant/eea-examples/esp32/README.md

 [Registered Functions](https://docs.losant.com/edge-compute/embedded-edge-agent/agent-api/#registered-function-api) are the primary way your [Embedded Workflows](https://docs.losant.com/workflows/embedded-workflows/) interact with your application code and your device's system resources (e.g. GPIO, I2C, etc.).

-This code provides an example registered function, `read_accelerometer`, so you can see how they are implemented and imported into the WASM bundle.
-It's unlikely that the registered function provided by this example code will apply to your use case.
-It is expected that you will remove the example registered functions and create your own.
+This code provides registered functions that wrap several underlying [GPIO](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/gpio.html) and [ADC](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html) functions for the ESP32.
+If your solution requires the ESP32's GPIO or ADC, you may be able to use these functions as-is.
+Otherwise, they are provided as examples that can help guide the implementation of your own registered functions.

 ---

 ## License

-Copyright &copy; 2021 Losant IoT, Inc. All rights reserved.
+Copyright &copy; 2022 Losant IoT, Inc. All rights reserved.

 Licensed under the [MIT](https://github.com/Losant/losant-examples/blob/master/LICENSE.txt) license.